euirim/maple/README.md

 Automatically summarizes provided text using a modified TextRank algorithm.

-Allowed to share code by my employer as stipulated under the original Apache 2.0 License.
+Granted ownership (and freedom to share) code by my employer under the original Apache 2.0 License.